ErnieAtLYD/usecontext-and-custom-hooks-demo/README.md

 - [ ] Include `import { createContext } from "react";`
 - [ ] Don't forget to export the module at `export const UserContext = createContext();`
-- [ ] Pass `createContext` a value; it's set when you try to use this context with no provider
+- [ ] You can pass `createContext` a parameter; if you do, it's set when you try to use this context with no provider

 ### In App.js